MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 This is something called your git *commit log*.
 Whenever you make a version, or checkpoint, of your project, you will be able to see information about that checkpoint using the `git log` command.
-The cookie cutter has already made a commit and written a message for you, and that is what we see for this first commit in the log.
+The CookieCutter has already made a commit and written a message for you, and that is what we see for this first commit in the log.

 ~~~